The following are Jazz Night School’s policies—please feel free to contact us at firstname.lastname@example.org if you have any questions.

 Student Code of Conduct

 JNS strives to provide an empowering environment for everyone to develop their authentic musical voice.
 We emphasize positive collaboration through listening and appreciation of the contributions of fellow students.
 Be supportive, kind, respectful, and civil to fellow students and instructors.
 Respect each person’s unique set of challenges and gifts.
 Students who are unable to conduct themselves in this manner may be asked by instructor(s) or staff to leave or stop attending their JNS studies, may forfeit tuition, and may lose the privilege of future enrollment.
-Students are also asked to come to class prepared (if you didn’t have time to prepare, still come to class).
+Students are asked to come to class prepared but we prefer attendance even if students are not able to prepare.
 Each student will have the opportunity to advocate for their own musical development - ask questions, make suggestions, and share your concerns with your instructor or staff.
-If you have to miss a class or performance, no problem!
-But please email your instructor and/or fellow students to let them know.
+If you have to miss a class or performance, no problem - but please email your instructor and/or fellow students to let them know.

 Please leave all areas completely free of all trash and personal items.
 No food, drink, or gum in the rehearsal rooms and no objects on the pianos.
 Eating is permitted at the lobby window counter.
 Students are expected to assist with the upkeep of common areas, rehearsal rooms, and equipment by returning all items they use to their proper locations (for example but not limited to music stands, cymbals, mic stands, amplifiers).
 Use the student door code (provided to students at the beginning of each term) to enter the building.
 If you forget your code, please wait for another student to arrive; do not ask students in class to open the door for you, as it is disruptive to the classes.
 Instructors and students are welcome to use the JNS copy machine for JNS printing needs.